HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Abstract

 \section{Abstract}

 Manipulating objects without grasping them is an essential component of human dexterity, referred to as non-prehensile manipulation.
-Non-prehensile manipulation may enable more complex interactions with the objects, but also presents challenges in reasoning about the interactions.
-In this work, we introduce Hybrid Actor-Critic Maps for Manipulation (\method{}), a reinforcement learning approach for 6D non-prehensile manipulation of objects using point cloud observations. \method{} proposes a \textit{temporally-abstracted} and \textit{spatially-grounded} object-centric action representation that consists of selecting a contact location from the object point cloud and a set of motion parameters describing how the robot will move after making contact.
+Non-prehensile manipulation may enable more complex interactions with the objects, but also presents challenges in reasoning about gripper-object interactions.
+In this work, we introduce Hybrid Actor-Critic Maps for Manipulation (HACMan), a reinforcement learning approach for 6D non-prehensile manipulation of objects using point cloud observations.
+HACMan proposes a \textit{temporally-abstracted} and \textit{spatially-grounded} object-centric action representation that consists of selecting a contact location from the object point cloud and a set of motion parameters describing how the robot will move after making contact.
 We modify an existing off-policy RL algorithm to learn in this hybrid discrete-continuous action representation.
-We evaluate \method{} on a 6D object pose alignment task in both simulation and in the real world.
-On the hardest version of our task, with randomized initial pose, randomized 6D goals, and diverse object categories, our policy demonstrates strong generalization to unseen object categories without a performance drop, achieving a 79\% success rate on non-flat objects.
-Compared to alternative action representations, \method{} achieves a success rate more than three times higher than the best baseline.
+We evaluate HACMan on a 6D object pose alignment task in both simulation and in the real world.
+On the hardest version of our task, with randomized initial poses, randomized 6D goals, and diverse object categories, our policy demonstrates strong generalization to unseen object categories without a performance drop, achieving an 89\% success rate on unseen objects in simulation and 50\% success rate with zero-shot transfer in the real world.
+Compared to alternative action representations, HACMan achieves a success rate more than three times higher than the best baseline.
 With zero-shot sim2real transfer, our policy can successfully manipulate unseen objects in the real world for challenging non-planar goals, using dynamic and contact-rich non-prehensile skills.
 Videos can be found on the project website: \url{https://hacman-2023.github.io}.

 \keywords{Action Representation, Reinforcement Learning with 3D Vision, Non-prehensile Manipulation}